Cuisine of Veracruz: Important dishes

-The most famous Veracruz dish is Huachinango a la Veracruzana (Snapper Veracruz style).
-It is a baked whole fish covered in a tomato based sauce flavored with mostly European ingredients such as olives, garlic, capers and more.
+The most famous Veracruz dish is huachinango a la Veracruzana (snapper Veracruz style).
+It is a baked whole fish covered in a tomato-based sauce flavored with mostly European ingredients such as olives, garlic, and capers.
 The most widely served dish in the state is arroz a la tumbada, which can be found in almost all restaurants that serve seafood in Veracruz.
 It originated as a poor fishermen's dish, a way to stretch seafood.
 It typically contains various fish and shellfish, tomatoes, onions, garlic, green chili peppers, oil and various herbs, similar to paella.
 It is closely followed by caldo de mariscos, a seafood soup which is said to cure hangovers.

 Mole Xiqueño is a mole sauce named after its city of origin, Xico.
 Its two main ingredients are the mulate and ancho chili peppers.
 Recipes vary but other ingredients include bananas, peanuts, tortillas, almonds, cashews, breadcrumbs, onions, raisins, garlic, chocolate, sesame seed and spices like cinnamon, black pepper, cloves, oregano and anise.
-Like other moles it is generally consumed for special events and holidays although the paste to make this sauce is now commercialized by a number of small businesses.
+Like other moles, it is generally consumed for special events and holidays, although the paste to make this sauce is now commercialized by a number of small businesses.

-The mountains areas have more corn-based dishes.
+The mountain areas have more corn-based dishes.
 Xalapa is known for its street foods of this type, such as picaditas and a related dish called garnadchas.
 Both are thick, bean-stuffed corn cakes.
 One notable dish of the mountain areas is zacahuil, which is generally described as a giant tamale often several feet long, able to feed between fifty and 150 people.
 Like tamales in Mexico, it consists of corn, flavorings and meat, which are wrapped then cooked.
 For sacahuil, the wrapping is either leaves from a plant called papatla or those from the banana tree, laid out.
 Roughly ground corn meal mixed with lard and chili peppers, seasonings and salt is spooned over the leaf wrapping.
 Pieces of meat, usually pork, are laid on top of this.
 The leaves are folded over the filling and tied in place then the zacahuil is placed in an oven to cook for ten to twelve hours.
 However, unlike most tamales, the consistency of the filling after cooking is not solid, but rather stew like.
 The dish is generally served for weddings, religious festivals and other special events.
 Prepared portions are often sold in traditional markets, restaurants and by street vendors.

-Other important dishes of the state include chileatole de pollo, crema de palmitos, eggs with shrimp, and Otatitlán style beans.
+Other important dishes of the state include chileatole de pollo, crema de palmitos, eggs with shrimp, and Otatitlán-style beans.
 With Oaxacan cuisine it shares huevos con frijoles, scrambled eggs with beans.